Egor-Skriptunoff/LGS_extension/README.md

 # LGS_extension
-`LGS_script_template.lua` is a template for writing your own Lua scripts in the Logitech Gaming Software programming environment (despite the name, both LGS and GHUB are supported).
+`LGS_script_template.lua` is a template for writing your own Lua scripts in the Logitech Gaming Software programming environment.
+Despite the name, both LGS and GHUB are supported.
 Five additional useful features are implemented here:

  1. Function `print()` now displays messages in the bottom window of the script editor, you can use it the same way as in original Lua;